 Low Back Pain

-The exact nature of the symptoms will vary depending on the patient’s direction of impact, speed of the vehicles involved, as well as sex, age and physical condition.
+The exact nature of the symptoms will vary.
+Symptoms depend on the direction of impact, speed of the vehicles involved.
+In addition a person’s sex, age and physical condition all play a role.
 Each case will be different.
-It is not uncommon for signs and symptoms to come on after a period of time, sometimes with a delay of days or weeks.
-This can often be because inflammation can take 24 to 72 hours to develop.
-It is not uncommon for some injuries to go unnoticed for weeks or months.
+It is not uncommon for signs and symptoms to have a delay of days or even weeks.
+This is often because inflammation can take 24 to 72 hours to develop.
+Some injuries can go unnoticed for weeks or months.

 Diagnosis of whiplash type injuries:

-The nature of the accident
+- The nature of the accident

-The exact location of the pain
+- The exact location of the pain

-Exacerbating and relieving factor
+- Exacerbating and relieving factors

-Types of pain
+- Types of pain

-Referral of pain
+- Referral of pain

-General posture and flexibility
+- General posture and flexibility

-Orthopedic tests may be positive
+- Orthopedic tests may be performed

-Muscle tests to determine the extent of weakness
+- Muscle tests to determine the extent of weakness

-Neurological assessment if required
+- Neurological assessment if required